 Another aspect that you should not overlook is the maintenance of the battery of your classic automobile.
 If you do not plan on starting the car every now and then, you can choose to remove the battery altogether and preserve its charge.

 If you do, make sure to invest in a good battery tender that will keep it well functioning during its stay in storage.
 Of course, you can decide to fire the car up from time to time as well.
 Wake it up from its rest, possibly every few weeks, and keep it running for roughly 10 minutes in order to give it that needed charge.
+You can turn on your car stereo as well to help keep the battery running smoothly.

 Give it a thorough clean